10 DIY Wallpaper Mistakes to Avoid

 As building became more professional during the housing boom of the postwar years and toward the end of the 20th century, wallpaper became a purely decorative element.
 By the turn of the 21st century, it had gone largely out of fashion.
 As a result, most of us have no idea how to hang our own wallpaper!
-Now that it has rebounded in popularity, knowing how to hang wallpaper is a skill worth learning.
-Of course, professional paperhangers abound and are an excellent choice if one's time or DIY skill is limited, and one's budget is not.
+Now that it's rebounded in popularity, knowing how to hang wallpaper is a skill worth learning.
+Of course, hiring a professional paperhanger is an excellent choice if your time or DIY skill is limited, and your budget is not.

-If you do intend to tackle this job on your own, here are 10 tips on how to hang wallpaper and avoid mistakes -- and how to deal with them should they occur.
+If you do intend to tackle this job on your own, here are 10 tips on how to hang wallpaper the right way -- and how to deal with mistakes should they occur.

 - Measure twice, order once.
-Take very careful measurements of your room in order to be able to accurately estimate the number of rolls needed for the job.
-There are online estimators that can be used, plus the wallpaper store will likely have someone who can help.
+Take very careful measurements of your room so that you can accurately estimate the number of rolls needed for the job.
+There are online estimators available, plus the wallpaper store will likely have someone who can help.

-- Depending on the complexity of the pattern, order 15-25% more paper than you estimate you need in case of mistakes or tears.
+- Depending on the complexity of the pattern, order 15-25% more wallpaper than you've estimated that you'll need, in case of mistakes or tears.

 - Some papers are "straight match" and some are "drop match."
 A straight match is one where the pattern meets up at the exact same spot as you install it on the wall.
-However, a drop match is one where the pattern calls for the paper to be hung in a staggered pattern, which results in a more overall, less linear, pattern.
+However, a drop match calls for the paper to be hung in a staggered pattern, resulting in a more overall, less linear, pattern.
 More paper is required for drop match patterns because there is more waste.
 Add at least 10-15% to your estimate to accommodate this.

 - Wallpaper installations will always have an awkward end point where the last sheet to be installed doesn't quite match the first sheet.
-Take some time to determine the least obvious space where this awkward point will be least noticeable, such as above a doorframe or closet.
-Don't ever start the papering process near the focal point of a room that's not how to hang wallpaper.
+Take some time to determine the place where this awkward point will be least noticeable, such as above a door frame or closet.
+Don't ever start the papering process near the focal point of a room.

-- Printed wallpapers are produced in dye-lots and sometimes the different dye-lots do not match and the colors may be slightly off.
-This is another reason why it's so important to order sufficient quantities for the job.
+- Printed wallpapers are produced in dye lots, which sometimes do not match, so that the colors may be slightly off.
+This is another reason why it's important to order sufficient quantities for the job.

 - Wallpaper is generally hung wet and as a result, it can shrink a bit while drying.
 Avoid gaps in seams by slightly overlapping the paper when installing.
 As it dries, the paper will shrink slightly and you will be able to press into place.

-- Dark wallpapers are known for developing visible white edges in the space where the ends of the paper meet.
-A time-honored tradition for reducing the visibility of these white edges is to paint over them with a watercolor mixed to match the background color of the paper as closely as possible.
+- Dark wallpapers are known for developing visible white edges where the ends of the paper meet.
+A time-honored tradition for reducing the visibility of these edges is to paint over them with watercolor mixed to match the background color of the paper as closely as possible.

 Learning to estimate and install one's own wallpaper can be an enormous money saver.
-Even if you are hiring a professional, if you know how to hang wallpaper, you will better be able to manage the process.
+Even if you are hiring a professional, knowing how to hang wallpaper will make you better able to manage the process.